-As the first supplier to the motor sport industry to achieve accreditation in the FIA Institute’s Environmental Programme, the Bledlow-based business is continually looking for ways to reduce its operational carbon footprint.
+As the first supplier to the motor sport industry to achieve accreditation in the FIA Institute’s Environmental Programme, Apex is continually looking for ways to reduce its operational carbon footprint.

 As part of this initiative, Apex contacted the Low Carbon Workspaces project to find out how grant funding could help the business reduce energy consumption by replacing outdated and inefficient IT equipment.